Teens: Meeting You Where You Are Now

 Urban Archeology Philosophy and Language

 Classes are not compulsory.
-We give the students the opportunity to say "no" and make choices for themselves.
-We find that most members take many classes.
+We give the students the opportunity to make choices for themselves, and to decide how they can best devote their time.
 With our flexible model, we guide our members to use Beacon in ways that meet their personal needs.
+Most members take a variety of classes.

 Here are a few profiles of members:

-1. Rosanna, 17, comes to Beacon on Tuesdays and Thursdays.
+Rosanna, 17, comes to Beacon on Tuesdays and Thursdays.
 She was in traditional school up until 5th grade.
 She is an accomplished musician and currently plays in several local orchestras during the school year and summers.
 She came to Beacon three years ago and finds the academic and social aspects of Beacon equally compelling.
 She attended two classes at Wesleyan last year.
-This fall, Rosanna plans to apply to very competitive colleges.
+This fall, Rosanna was accepted by early action into an ivy league university.

-2. Alex, 12, came out of middle school last year and was at Beacon four days a week.
+Alex, 12, came out of middle school last year and was at Beacon four days a week.
 At school, he was getting labeled by administrators as a troublemaker and was being bullied.
-He said he was 'bored and miserable' in school where he did not like anyone, or enjoy learning.
-At Beacon, Alex was engaged in many classes, was highly verbal, happy, and had a great sense of humor.
-We never witnessed any 'bad' behavior.
+He said he was "bored" and "miserable" in school where he did not like anyone, or enjoy learning.
+At Beacon, Alex is engaged in many classes, highly verbal, happy, and has a great sense of humor.
 In fact, he is a sweet, kind and gentle young person.
-He loved the classes, made many friends and had time to delve into the things he enjoyed and found all kinds of new interests.
-Alex told us he "had the best year of his life".
+He loves the classes, has made many friends, and with his newfound time to delve into the things he enjoys, has found all kinds of new interests.
+Alex frequently shares that with us that he has had "the best year of his life".

-3. Sam, 16, has never been in traditional school and Beacon is one of his favorite places.
-He loves learning, takes community college classes and comes to Beacon one day a week to take a few classes and see his friends.
+Sam, 17, has never been in traditional school and Beacon is one of his favorite places.
+He loves learning, takes community college classes and has been coming to Beacon one day a week for 3 years to take a few classes and see his friends.
+This year, he will begin applying to 4 year colleges, intending to major in science and engineering.